denal05/docker-compose-plain-vanilla-magento-2.4/README.md

 @TODO Add URL how to get credentials for repo.magento.com

-According to the official [Installation Guide - Quick Start On-premises Installation](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/composer.html?lang=en), the following commands are required to install Magento Open Source:
+According to the official [Installation Guide - Quick Start On-premises Installation](https://experienceleague.adobe.com/docs/commerce-operations/installation-guide/composer.html?lang=en) the following commands are required to install Magento Open Source:

     # composer create-project --repository-url=https://repo.magento.com/ magento/project-community-edition=2.4.6-p3 /var/www/m2.4/

+If for some reason you are getting a timeout error from composer:

+    The process ... exceeded the timeout of 300 seconds.

+then, run the following in the app docker container:

+    # export COMPOSER_PROCESS_TIMEOUT=3600

+and redo the `composer create-project` command.
+You might need to erase the `/var/www/m2.4` folder before you run composer.

-Set file permissions (you may need to prepend `sudo`):
+Set file permissions outside the docker container (you may need to prepend `sudo`):

     $ cd /var/www/m2.4/
     $ find var generated vendor pub/static pub/media app/etc -type f -exec chmod g+w {} +